Steve Butler: 1988

 In 1988, Butler became the first driver to win three consecutive USAC sprint championships.
 Two of these were during a brief period (1987–1990) in which USAC added winged dirt races to the traditional mix of pavement and dirt non-winged races.
 This new challenge provided Steve a chance to demonstrate his versatility by winning all three types of races during the 1988 season.

-Eldora Speedway, always a Butler favorite, was the site of great dirt wins.
+Eldora Speedway was the site of great dirt wins.
 In July, Butler won a USAC winged-sprint race at the track.
 Visiting World of Outlaws stars such as Jac Haudenschild, Jimmy Sills, and Brad Doty made this an especially tough win.
 These drivers were using the USAC race to prepare for Eldora's King's Royal, the track's premier winged-sprint car race, scheduled the following weekend.
 A few months later, Butler also won Eldora's most prestigious non-wing sprint race—the annual USAC Four-Crown National.

 Butler on the gas at the 1988 Springfield Mile en route to his first Silver Crown championship.

 The highlight of Butler's season was his dominance of the new pavement races at Indianapolis Raceway Park where he won on ESPN television and was fastest at the races that he did not win outright (due to mechanical misfortune).
 In the process, Butler pioneered a new style of passing on the banked oval.
 His spectacular maneuver was dubbed "The Butler Grass-Cutter Move" by ESPN announcers Larry Nuber and Steve Chassey.
 Twenty years later, this technique was cited as an influence by NASCAR star Jason Leffler after his win in the 2007 Kroger 200 at ORP.

 In the Silver Crown series, Butler finally defeated Jack Hewitt to win the championship.
 This achievement highlighted Butler's technical capabilities as he was chief mechanic, as well as driver, on the winning Jarrett Farms race car.